 Bates Specialized Care for Medically Fragile Infants and Children

-The Clinical Team provides direct medical and nursing consultation with the development of health care plans by a client’s physician and coordination with Community Care Licensing.
+The Clinical Team provides nursing consultation with the development of health care plans by a client’s physician and coordination with Community Care Licensing.

-ACRC Behavior Specialists provide consultation, training, and support to Service Coordinators, families and community programs.
-The Behavioral Specialists offer Behavioral Parent Training classes for families interested in learning effective teaching at home.
-In addition, Behavior Specialists serve as part of the Clinical Team to provide assessments for clients to help determine their need for behavioral services.
+ACRC Behavior Analysts provide consultation, training, and support to Service Coordinators, families and community programs.
+The Behavior Analysts offer Behavioral Parent Training classes for families interested in learning effective teaching at home.
+In addition, Behavior Analysts serve as part of the Clinical Team to provide assessments for clients to help determine their need for behavioral services.

 Nursing, medical, behavioral, psychological, and speech pathologist case conferences are offered to the Service Coordinators, clients, residential care providers, and parents to help sort-out complicated medical, behavioral, mental health, and medication issues.

 The Clinical Team collectively or individually, offers lectures on topics related to regional center services and/or developmental disabilities.
 These presentations are provided to ACRC staff and service providers.